prob140/textbook/_chapters/Chapter_15/05_Calculus_in_SymPy.md

 So

 $$
 Var(T) ~ = ~ \frac{2}{\lambda^2} - \frac{1}{\lambda^2} ~ = ~ \frac{1}{\lambda^2}
 $$

 and hence

 $$
 SD(T) ~ = ~ \frac{1}{\lambda}
 $$

-The purpose of this section has been to give you a workout in `SymPy`.
-We will take a closer look at the exponential distribution in the next section.